jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Adhukait.md

 RacialMods: Acrobatics (+4 when jumping), +6 Escape Artist, +4 Perception
 Languages: Common, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
-SpecialAbilities: Dance of Disaster (Su) Whenever an adhukait hits with a melee attack during a full-attack action, it can move 10 feet before making its next attack.
+  Dance of Disaster (Su): >
+    Whenever an adhukait hits with a melee attack during a full-attack action, it can move 10 feet before making its next attack.
 The adhukait's normal speed does not limit this movement-it can move 10 feet after any successful hit among its four attacks, as long as it has another attack to make.
+  Dual Mind (Su): >
-Dual Mind (Su) An adhukait is a single creature with two distinct minds, so it can attempt two saving throws against mind-affecting effects.
+    An adhukait is a single creature with two distinct minds, so it can attempt two saving throws against mind-affecting effects.
 If either saving throw succeeds, the mind-affecting effect fails to affect the adhukait.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: